Live Gold Price Chart

 Gold Bars

 From established refiners like PAMP Suisse, Valcambi, and Argor-Heraeus.
-Available from 1 gram to 400 oz (London Good Delivery).
+Available from 1 gram to 400 troy ounces (London Good Delivery standard).
+Larger bars carry lower per-ounce premiums but are harder to liquidate partially.

 Gold ETFs